Robust Estimation and Inference for Categorical Data: Outlier diagnostics

 as $N\to\infty$. \end{corollary}

-In practice, the variance term~$\sigmatwoz{\Btheta_0}$ in test statistic~$T_N(\z)$ is unobserved, but it can be strongly consistently estimated by~$\sigmatwoz{\thetahat}$, which follows from Theorem~\ref{thm:consistency} and the continuous mapping theorem.
-Hence, in practice, one uses the approximate test statistic
+In practice, the test statistic is unobserved because neither~$\sigmatwoz{\Btheta_0}$ nor~$\fepsz$ are observed.
+However, these two quantities can be consistently estimated through~$\sigmatwoz{\Bthetahat}$ (due to Theorem~\ref{thm:limitdistribution} and the continuous mapping theorem) and~$\fhatz$, respectively.
+Hence, in practice, the feasible test statistic

-for hypothesis testing.
-In addition, it should be noted that using this test to test the null hypothesis in~\eqref{eq:H0} for all~$m$ outcomes in sample space~$\Z$ creates a multiple comparisons problem.
-I therefore recommend to adjust the ensuing~$p$-values for multiple comparisons, for instance through the procedure of \citet{benjamini1995}.

-As an additional theoretical result, I derive the influence function of estimator~$\thetahat$ in Appendix~\ref{sec:moretheory}.
-It turns out that for tuning constant choices~$c > 1$, the influence function equals that of the non-robust MLE, but remains bounded at categorical data.
-Similar results have been derived for minimum power divergence estimators \citep{victoriafeser1997}, minimum Hellinger distance estimators \citep{simpson1987,he1993,lindsay1994}, and minimum disparity estimators at the binomial model \citep{ruckstuhl2001}.
-However, I argue that the influence function is not a very informative measure when working with categorical data because the influence of a single categorical observation is bounded by construction due to the bounded nature of categorical data.
-A detailed discussion is provided in Appendix~\ref{sec:moretheory}.